 Where possible, allow employees the option to continue working remotely or to come into the office.
 Provide proper safety controls for those that choose to come into the workplace and continue supporting and checking in on those that don’t.
-Consider appropriate measures for testing, social distancing, personal protective equipment, sick leave policies, and business travel guidelines.
+Consider appropriate measures for testing, social distancing, wearing masks, personal protective equipment, sick leave policies, and business travel guidelines.
 Your employees will be the main driver and promoters of your reputation as you protect your company brand from coronavirus implications.

 Follow Government Advice